cisco/mercury/README.md

 GENERAL OPTIONS
-   --config c                            # read configuration from file c [-a or --analysis]                    # analyze fingerprints --resources d                         # use resource directory d [-s or --select] filter               # select only metadata (see --help) [-l or --limit] l                     # rotate output file after l records --dns-json                            # output DNS as JSON, not base64
+   --config c                            # read configuration from file c [-a or --analysis]                    # analyze fingerprints --resources=f                         # use resource file f [-s or --select] filter               # select only metadata (see --help) [-l or --limit] l                     # rotate output file after l records --dns-json                            # output DNS as JSON, not base64